 - If the dough ball splits or cracks when creating the pocket for the jam, re-roll the ball applying light pressure at first, then more pressure as the ball becomes firm.

 - The cookies are crumbly when they first come out of the oven but firm up as they cool.
 While they’re delicious eaten warm, they hold together better when cooled.

 - Use a small cookie scoop for the perfect size dough ball to fill the mini baking cups.

-Change it up and use your favorite jam for this recipe.
+Change it up and use your favorite jam for these Tea Cakes.

 Thanks for PINNING!

 Let’s be cooking friends!
 When you try our recipe please leave a comment on this post.
 If you loved this recipe we’d appreciate a 5-star rating!
 Sharing your experience, variations and insights will help all our readers, and it helps me too.

 - 1 cup almond flour (almond meal) or ground blanched almonds